 Walkers, cyclists and horse riders

-National Highways is one of the biggest builders of pathways in the UK and the Lower Thames Crossing will add or improve more than 60km in total - 3km for every 1km of new road.
+National Highways is one of the biggest builders of pathways in the UK and the Lower Thames Crossing will add or improve almost 40 miles in total - 3 miles for every 1 mile of new road.

 These new or improved pathways are designed to encourage active travel and promote health and wellbeing across the region.